pmecpmec/Cosmiv/DEPLOYMENT.md

 # 🚀 Production Deployment Guide

-Complete guide for deploying Aiditor to production.
+Complete guide for deploying Cosmiv to production.

 ---